 I’ve found this album to be extremely rewarding on repeated listens.
 There’s great depth to the writing but also an ease that must come with making a strange, little soundtrack record.

 I also appreciate its status as a lesser-known Beatles release.
 This, I find, has helped it to retain its flavor and even surprise the listener at times.
+To rank Beatles albums without giving “Magical Mystery Tour” a proper shoutout would be a crime and prosecuted especially harshly back in Liverpool.

 These events had a major influence on the music and culture of the time.
 Still, few things were quite as relevant as the rock music made by four lads from Liverpool.